RxSwiftCommunity/RxHttpClient/Readme.md

 }.addDisposableTo(bag)
 ```

-If dealing with every chunk of data is not necessary it's possible to pass an instance of cache provider and in success event crab all data from that provider (for now there is only MemoryCacheProvider object):
+If dealing with every chunk of data is not necessary it's possible to pass an instance of cache provider and in success event grab all data from that provider (for now there is only MemoryCacheProvider object):
 ```
 let client = HttpClient()
 let bag = DisposeBag()